simonerom/test-actions/README.md

 # test-actions
-A repo just to test a GitHub Action
+A repo just to test a GitHub Action. test